How my client went from $500/month to a Million dollar business in 2 years!

-At that point I was just trying to figure out how I could use the website and the list that I had build to create enough income to replace what I was making.
-One of the things that really hit on my when I was in Millionaire Hustlers was my passion for teaching.
+At that point, I was just trying to figure out how I could use the website and the list that I had built to create enough income to replace what I was making.
+One of the things that really hit me when I was in Millionaire Hustlers was my passion for teaching.
 So I developed this hybrid of passive and interactive learning.
 And you [Jaime] had to push me off the ledge to pre-sell, which was the scariest thing I had ever done in my life at that point.
 And I ended up doing like $10,000 in 2 days from that.

 Things started to really pick up and you had me on the call with your mastermind group.
 And it was creating quite a buzz because of the way the courses were being run.
 And then within a year after Hustlers, the company did $500,000 in sales.
 That is when you told me about the next level and I knew I needed that extra push to make it to a million.